billfitzgerald/infosec-primer/testing_scenarios.md

 Poor authentication controls on network-facing APIs are described in the general vulnerabilities section, but APIs are much more common as interfaces on mobile applications than browser-based applications.
 The reason is that a browser-based application will often return an HTML page in response to a request for information, while a mobile app will often query an API for raw data and then render it for the screen within the mobile application.

 One vulnerability that is specific to mobile applications is failure to check the authenticity of an SSL [certificate](glossary.md#h.glossary-certificate).
 SSL certificates are usually registered with a [certificate authority](glossary.md#h.glossary-ca), which acts as a trusted third party to confirm the identity of the server being connected to.
-If an application fails to check this, an attacker's certificate can be accepted by the application, thereby allowing the attacker to intercept the encrypted messages sent and received by the application.
-(Note: When a tester's proxy self-signed certificate is added to a mobile device's trusted store, the CA mechanism is bypassed, but the device owner marks it as a trusted certificate, allowing the device to accept the proxy's certificate as authentic.)
+If an application fails to check this, an attacker's certificate can be accepted by the application, thereby allowing the attacker to intercept the encrypted messages sent and received by the application. (**Note**: When a tester's proxy self-signed certificate is added to a mobile device's trusted store, the CA mechanism is bypassed, but the device owner marks it as a trusted certificate, allowing the device to accept the proxy's certificate as authentic.)
 If a mobile application accepts an SSL certificate without verifying that it's from a trusted source, it can enable a [man-in-the-middle attack](glossary.md#h.glossary-man-in-the-middle) that could allow an adversary to view the contents of the mobile application's encrypted traffic.
 This type of attack is also sometimes called [SSL certificate spoofing](glossary.md#h.glossary-ssl-spoofing).

 There are a number of barriers to executing a certificate spoofing attack.
 Access to the vulnerable mobile app's network transactions are required on a network where the attacker can route the app's traffic through a proxy or similar utility, which can present the attacker's untrusted certificate to the device.
 A rogue Wi-Fi hot spot is one way such an attack could be attempted (which is one of many reasons why we all need to be careful when connecting to public Wi-Fi).
 The impact of a successful attack can be significant, as encrypted transactions containing passwords, authentication tokens, and sensitive information become accessible to the attacker.
 Another factor that may amplify the impact of an SSL certificate spoofing vulnerability in an app is that, after a fix is provided, individual users will not receive the fix unless they update the app on their devices.
 (For browser-based applications, the SSL certificate checks are handled by the browser and are not specific to individual applications.)